List of Pakistan Test cricket records: Most runs in an innings

 The highest innings total scored in Test cricket came in the series between Sri Lanka and India in August 1997.
 Playing in the first Test at the R. Premadasa Stadium in Colombo, the hosts posted a first innings total of 952/6d.
 This broke the longstanding record of 903/7d which England set against Australia in the final Test of the 1938 Ashes series at The Oval.
 The first Test of the 2008–09 series against Sri Lanka saw Pakistan set their highest innings total of 765/5d, the fifth-highest score in Test cricket.

 Highest successful run chases

 Pakistan's highest fourth innings total is 450 all out in an unsuccessful run chase against Australia at Brisbane in December 2016.
 Australia had set a target of 490.
 Pakistan's second highest fourth innings total of 443/7 also came against Australia at Karachi in 2022.

 Lowest runs in an innings

 Most runs conceded in an innings

-The highest innings total scored against Pakistan is by West Indies when they scored 790/3d in the third Test of the Pakistan's tour of West Indies in 1958 at Sabina Park.
+The highest innings total scored against Pakistan is by England when they scored 823/7d in the first Test of the England tour of Pakistan in 2024 at Multan.